 One who already holds an Israeli passport and asks to extend it or renew it:

-1. If 5 years have not yet passed from their Aliyah date, or 5 years have passed but the Oleh has not proved having settled (51% of the time or 36 months out of 60 months), they will not be eligible to reissue a passport, rather will be issued a 5-year Teudat Maavar instead.
+1. If 5 years have not yet passed from their Aliyah date, or 5 years have passed but the Oleh has not proven having settled (51% of the time or 36 months out of 60 months), they will not be eligible to reissue a passport, rather will be issued a 5-year Teudat Maavar instead.

 After 5 years you must visit Misrad Hapnim to extend or apply for a new passport/Teudat Maavar.